News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 “Stop with the barfing noises,” Trudeau said.
 “Just because someone mentioned Alberta and Randy and Other Randy aren’t here doesn’t mean we have to go back to this,” he said with a laugh as he gave the offending MPs a cheery thumbs up.

-Guilbault explained that if the Cons complained about the emissions cap, people could just say, “What's wrong with giving them a cap that says, “I love oil?”
+Guilbeault explained that if the Conservatives complained about the emissions cap, people could just say, “What’s wrong with giving them a cap that says, I love oil?”
+And then look at them and say, “No emissions cap, stop lying, Cons.”

-“That’s so stupid it could work,” Trudeau quipped, making an awkward devil’s horns sign in approval.
+“That makes no sense, but is so stupid it could work,” Trudeau quipped, making an awkward devil’s horns sign in approval.

-“Did you learn that horn thing at the concert,” Anand asked, regretting her sarcasm instantly.
+“Did you learn that horn thing at the concert?”
+Anand asked, regretting her sarcasm instantly.

 Deputy Prime Minister Chrystia Freeland jumped to fill the silence and said that she had been hanging out with some of the teenagers Trudeau had met at the Taylor Swift concert and that “vibes” were the new thing.